 This intimate white-tablecloth restaurant is perfect for casual lunches and date nights alike.
 Offering up fresh twists on Sicilian staples, Carmelina’s showcases the best of both its East Coast home and its Italian roots by combining vibrant seafood with fresh pasta.
 Try the salmon tip fra diavolo for a taste of the taste of the northeast, or tuck into the classic gnocchi al forno for a comforting classic.

-Find it at 307 Hanover St, Boston, MA 02113.
+Find it at 307 Hanover St daily for lunch and dinner

 5. The Daily Catch

 The gargantuan zupa di pasce is the name of the game at this budget-friendly Italian seafood spot.
 The famous dish is priced at $60 for enough linguine, lobster, shrimp, scallops, calamari, clams, and mussels to feed two (or more!) hungry diners.
 Expect a line on most days, but the food and reasonable prices should prove to be well worth the wait.

-Find it at 355 Hanover St, Boston, MA 02113.
+Find it at 355 Hanover St daily for lunch and dinner

 This much-lauded spot centers on simple yet delicious old-world comfort food made with fresh ingredients in a modern setting.
 Standouts include the chicken or veal saltimbocca and a vibrant assortment of grilled seasonal vegetables.
-Additionally, Artu offers an Italian rosticceria selection of cured meats, panini, and antipasti.

-Find it at 226 Hanover St, Boston, MA 02113.
+Find it at 226 Hanover St. dinner and late-night eats daily

-7. Bova’s Bakery
+10. Bova’s Bakery

 For dessert, consider forgoing the line at tourist staples like Modern and Mike’s for the 24-hour Bova’s Bakery.
 With a mouthwatering variety of cannoli and other Italian treats, Bova’s has gained a reputation for scrumptious baked goods and a fast-moving line — perfect for a quick take-out treat after a hearty meal.
 A little secret, treat yourself to a new experience and try the Florentine Cannoli which features shell made from caramelized nuts instead of the traditional flour shell.

-Find it at 134 Salem St, Boston, MA 02113.
+Find it at 134 Salem St open 24/7